 One of the game changers in my career was the year I decided I couldn’t book a client meeting every time someone asked for one.
 I found myself with 14 meetings a week and no time work actually work.
 What was I thinking?
 Here’s how it would work.
 I’d get an email or a call with an “I need to meet in person, can you swing by the office tomorrow?” – my answer, “Sure”.
 End of story.

 - Thursdays are meeting days.
 I have BNI that morning so I make a point to batch all my meetings.
-I do limit it to three meetings in total.
-I also include calls and video chats, so I could possibly be in the office for all my meetings.
+I do limit it to four client meetings in total.

-- Tuesdays and Wednesday alternate as meeting days every other week.
+- Tuesdays and Wednesdays alternate as meeting days every other week.
 On the off weeks, they are office days.

 - Saturdays and Sundays are officially OFF.
 Even if I’m working on my own time!

-This has been serving me well for a few years.
+I’m updating this 3 1/2 years after I wrote it and this system is still serving me well.
 I try to schedule all my personal appointments on meeting days.
 If you’re not careful, you will end up without office time booking your hair and dentist appointments when you need to be working on projects.

 Below are screenshots of my calendar view on Google.
-Google recently launched a great calendar update.
-I use a lot of colors.
 What started as simply designating “office” vs “meeting” days has turned into time blocks for specific activities.
 My productivity has definitely improved with this level of pre-planning.

 How do you schedule your day?
 Please share on our Facebook group.